Undergraduate Transfer Credit Evaluations

 If a course does not have a match to a major or if no comparable credit bearing course is given at CCNY, then the course is non-transferable (e.g. physical education, remedial coursework, technical training, freshman seminar, internship and co-operative education courses).
 If an evaluator cannot accurately match a course that is within a major offered at CCNY or determine if it is transferable, the student may be asked for a course description or syllabus.

 CUNY students with A.A., A.S. and A.A.S. degrees are granted a minimum of 60 transfer credits.
 If your Associate's degree was not granted at the time of your application, please send an updated transcript with the degree notation.

 Once a student's evaluation is complete the courses are posted to the student's record.
-Evaluation Services sends the student a copy of the evaluation and a letter notifying the student that they may ask questions.
-If a student's evaluation is not complete, because we need further information or an updated transcript, the student receives a "partial" evaluation with a request for the required information along with a letter explaining that they must submit the additional information in order to have their evaluation completed.
+Evaluation Services sends the student a copy of the evaluation and an e-mail notifying the student that they may ask questions.
+If a student's evaluation is not complete, because we need further information or an updated transcript, the student receives a "partial" evaluation with a request for the required information, and why they must submit the additional information in order to have their evaluation completed.
 The student is asked to respond within 30 days.

 Students enrolling in one of CCNY's professional schools (School of Architecture, Education or Engineering) with 45 or more credits earned at the time of admission receive an evaluation from the respective professional school.
 These evaluations are submitted to Evaluation Services were they are reviewed and posted to the student's record.
 All others are evaluated by Transfer Evaluation Services.

-Transfer Evaluation Services also evaluates advanced placement (A.P.) and international baccalaureate (I.B.), and A Level examination scores.
-You should arrange to have official score reports of A.P. examinations forwarded to the Office of Admissions directly from the College Board (http://www.collegeboard.com/student/testing/ap/exgrd_rep.html.)
+Transfer Evaluation Services also evaluates advanced placement (A.P.) and international baccalaureate (I.B.), A Level, and CAPE examination scores.
+You should arrange to have official score reports of A.P. examinations forwarded to the Office of Admissions (use the address at the top of this page) directly from the College Board . (http://apcentral.collegeboard.com/home).